SimplifiedWeb/DomImportantProperties/README.md

   <div class="section">
     <h2>innerHeight and innerWidth</h2>
     <p>Basically a viewPort height, if we shrink its values get changed. it gives us the height and the widht of the visible portion of our screen in webpage.</p>
+    <p>So dont get confused between client X and Y property they are used to target the event occuring iside the viewPort page, in this we are measuring the content
+    space area it basically used for responsive design layouts.
+It gives values excluding toolbar, scroolBar.
+It provides us dimensions of the browser content area. </p>
   </div>

   <div class="section">